SSS-Says-Snek/SSS-Says-Snek/README.md

 I actually started programming in late 2015/early 2016, but really dude, do you count Scratch as "programming"?

-You can find me either chilling around in [the PyGame Discord](https://discord.gg/ZuB2RySPRJ), programming, or playing Minecraft, BTD6, or Guardian Tales.
+You can find me either chilling around in [the PyGame Discord](https://discord.gg/ZuB2RySPRJ), programming, or playing games, such as Minecraft, BTD6, or Guardian Tales.

 ## Toolbelt